RicardoAzuul/RicardoAzuul.github.io/README.md

 - The Players section: has text about why you should visit the Cafe if you're a player, an evocative image, and a list of upcoming events.
 - The Gamemasters section: has text about why you should visit the Cafe if you're a gamemaster, an evocative image, a list of resources, and a form to submit your game.
 - The Newbies section: has text about why you should visit the Cafe if you're new to roleplaying, an evocative image (only on small screens) and links to two Youtube videos meant to encourage roleplaying.
-- The Menu page: has a food and drinks menu, and images to go with them.
+- The Menu page: has a food and drinks menu, and image carousels to go with them.
 - The Directions page: has an embedded Google Maps map (only show up on breakpoints md and larger) and texts on how to get to the Cafe by car or public transport.

 ---

 ### Features Left to Implement

 As I was working on the project, I realized that I was too ambitious.
-The project requirements specify a minimum of 3 pages, but I have 5 pages.
+The project requirements specify a minimum of 3 pages, but I had 5 pages.
 This, coupled with the difficulty of finding suitable free stock images to use, meant that I didn't have the time or resources to implement these features:
 - A Jumbotron on the main page, to highlight the next upcoming event
-- A photo gallery or carousel, to add more images and thus variation to the pages.
-This could go on the Menu page
 - Calls to action, such as:
     - for players a call to action: perhaps a weekly tournament?
     - for game masters: sign your game up and win
     - for newbies: join this weekly newbie friendly game.
+- Due to time constraints I also decided to leave out the About page: it is the least important page, and also the least interesting from a developer's perspective.

 ---